Current collector: Pantographs and poles

+Trolley pole wheel

 The trolley pole wheel is a grooved contact wheel mounted on top of the trolley pole instead of a trolley shoe.
 The trolley pole wheel somewhat resembles a pulley.
 Trolley pole wheels are now rarely used.

+Collector pole

 A collector pole is the pole at the end of a bumper car.
 It has a contact shoe on top.